sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982609 - Synergy Engineer.md

 595: 0x0C9A [0x41] ExtData[1]->WorkLocal[28] = Work_Zone[3] (bits 20*-23*)
 596: 0x0CA3 [0x02] IF !(ExtData[1]->WorkLocal[22] == 0*) GOTO 0x0EA2
 597: 0x0CAB [0x1D] PRINT_EVENT_MESSAGE(message_id=13379*)
-    → "And yes, it would seem you're at just the right skill level to receive my training.\u0007So, what will it be?
-Which technique would you like to improve?\u007F1\u0000\u0007"
+    → "And yes, it would seem you're at just the right skill level to receive my training.
+So, what will it be?
+Which technique would you like to improve?"
 598: 0x0CAE [0x23] WAIT_FOR_DIALOG_INTERACTION
 599: 0x0CAF [0x05] ExtData[1]->WorkLocal[5] = 1